 The Jewelry Archaeologist

-Through years of painstaking, costly, and often fruitless detective work, Hugo Kohl has rescued an era of early American jewelry manufacturing technology that was on the brink of extinction.
-And he swears that the system in his shop, in Harrisonburg, Virginia, is the only way to do capitalism.
+Through years of painstaking, costly, and often fruitless detective work, Hugo Kohl rescued an era of early American jewelry manufacturing technology that was on the brink of extinction.
+And he swears that the system in his Harrisonburg, Virginia, shop is the only way to do capitalism.

 By ALISON MAIN

 On a summer vacation in 1995, in Providence, Rhode Island, Hugo Kohl noticed an intriguing item on a local tourist map.
-A pictorial inset, blown up to highlight a piece of the city’s historic center, said “Providence Jewelry District.”
+A pictorial inset, blown up to highlight a piece of the city’s historical center, read “Providence Jewelry District.”
 Kohl happened to have been working in the jewelry business at the time, as a goldsmith back in Harrisonburg, Virginia.
 With his wife and daughter out shopping on the town, Kohl hopped in his car.
-Once he reached the Jewelry District, he discovered … nothing: just some dilapidated old factories and run-down warehouses.
+Once he reached the Jewelry District, he discovered… nothing: just some dilapidated old factories and run-down warehouses.
 Something, he thought, is not adding up.

 “You’ve got some stuff on the back of your truck that I’d like to buy,” Kohl told the driver.
-He then laid ten $100 bills on the hood of his car, then grabbed the stack of cash and ripped the bills in half.
-He then put one half in the driver’s hand and said, “If you let me get something out of your truck, I’ll give you the other half.”
+He laid 10 $100 bills on the hood of his car, then grabbed the stack of cash and ripped the bills in half.
+He put half in the driver’s hand and said, “If you let me get something out of your truck, I’ll give you the other half.”

-As soon as they both got out of their vehicles, Kohl made him an offer.
+As soon as they both got out of their vehicles, Kohl made the driver an offer.
 “You’ve got some stuff on the back of your truck that I’d like to buy,” he said.
-Fortunately (or unfortunately for his wife) Kohl had a large portion of his family’s vacation fund in his pocket—about $1,500 in cash.
+Fortunately (or unfortunately, for his wife) Kohl had a large portion of his family’s vacation fund in his pocket—about $1,500 in cash.
 In his eyes, however, this was a chance for a priceless deal, far more valuable than a handful of gourmet dinners.
-Kohl laid ten $100 bills on the hood of his car, methodically placing one bill on top of the other.
+Kohl laid 10 hundred-dollar bills on the hood of his car, methodically placing one bill on top of the other.
 He wanted the driver to see the money, to take it all in.
-Then Kohl grabbed the stack of cash, ripped the bills in half, placed one half in the driver’s hand, held the other half in his hand, and said, “If you let me get something from the back of your truck, I’ll give you the other half.”
+Then Kohl grabbed the stack of cash, ripped the bills in half, placed one half in the driver’s hand, held the other half in his own hand, and said, “If you let me get something from the back of your truck, I’ll give you the other half.”

 Kohl’s first phone conversation with Peter DiCristofaro of the Providence Jewelry Museum went exactly like this: “Hi.
 My name’s Hugo, I’ve got some hubs.”
 Click.
 Nothing but dial tone from DiCristofaro.